 hack your way through thorns to find your animal

-- good flashlight for blood tracking
+- good flashlight and

 - Rubber boots in case of mud